When it seemed like the nation was tearing apart,

 Ken Nwadike, commonly known as the “Free Hugs Guy”, was one of several heroes to appear in the brand film.

-After spending time with Ken, we learned his story was much more than a monicker.
-It could lead people forward.
+After spending time with Ken, we learned he was much more than a monicker.
+His story could lead people forward.

 There were more stories to be told.

 Meet the lovers, fighters and leaders of “Carry”.